April 29, 2023

 Finding stability, making art, and revisiting wonderful Dresden.

-I especially noted how the local cycling culture makes a vital part of the city.
+I especially noted how the local cycling culture made a vital part of the city.

-Add a fantastic work environment, exposure to influential music, and it is safe to say that the 2018 Dresden stay left a remarkable imprint on me.
+Add a fantastic work environment and exposure to influential music, and it is safe to say that the 2018 Dresden stay left a remarkable imprint on me.
 So, when I got an invitation to return there to join an exciting exhibition, I was thrilled!

 Second scene: The recent years were relatively turbulent for me.
 Going from one short-term opportunity to another and changing places like T-shirts was exhilarating, but the lack of stability was somehow exhausting.
 That said, moving to Belgium last winter to start a more extensive project was much-welcomed progress to get things more in order.